wasawi/devart-template/project_posts/2014-03-20-Vision-for-the-Future.md

 We are seeing some challenges in the development of the stable release of Dreamsprawler, for instance:

-How to encourage users to upload and share data such as:
+How to encourage users to upload and share data in a cloud, such as:

 	* EEG, other biometric signals or sources.
 	* videos and audio recordings